Max

 | Data | Description |

-| Result | The larger of the two input numbers |
+| Result | The larger of the two input numbers. |

 | Signal | Description |

-| Done | Triggered when the calculation is complete |
+| Done | Triggered when the calculation is successfully completed. |

 Usage